Parsers

 The different steps that have been executed in this example can be combined into one configuration file.
 This means you only have to set it up once and let Specify do the automated magic for you.

 Small recap: In this example we covered how to generate JSX components using the Specify CLI.
-We combined and chained several parsers together to rename our icon, optimize and transform our SVG, and to generate our final JSX component.
+We combined and chained several parsers together to optimize and transform our SVG, and to generate our final JSX component.

 How does it work?